Lady Franklin Bay Expedition: Fourth year, 1884

 In 1884, Secretary of the Navy, William E. Chandler, was credited with planning the ensuing rescue effort, commanded by Cdr.
 Winfield Scott Schley.
 While four vessels—USS Bear, USS Thetis, HMS Alert, and Loch Garry—made it to Greely's camp on June 22, only seven men had survived the winter.
-The rest had succumbed to starvation, hypothermia, and drowning, and one man, Private Henry, had been shot on Greely's order for repeated theft of food rations.
-Of the seven rescued, Joseph Elison died on July 8th following multiple amputations.
-The relief party arrived at St. John's, Newfoundland on July 17, 1884 from which the news was telegraphed throughout the States, and a sketched portrait of the members of the Greely Expedition, both living and dead, was published.
+The rest had succumbed to starvation, hypothermia, and drowning, and one man, Private Henry, had been executed on Greely's order for repeated theft of food.
+Of the seven rescued, Joseph Elison died on July 8 following multiple amputations.
+The relief party arrived at St. John's, Newfoundland on July 17, 1884, from which the news was telegraphed throughout the States, and a sketched portrait of the members of the Greely Expedition, both living and dead, was published.
 After a stay of ten days the ships left for New York.

+Civil War hero David Lewis Gifford served as an ice master on HMS Alert.

 The surviving members of the expedition were received as heroes.
 A parade attended by thousands was held in Portsmouth, New Hampshire.
 It was decided that each of the survivors was to be awarded a promotion in rank by the Army, although Greely reportedly refused.

 Controversy

 Rumors of cannibalism arose following the return of the corpses.
 On August 14, 1884, a few days after his funeral, the body of Lieutenant Frederick Kislingbury, second in command of the expedition, was exhumed and an autopsy was performed.
 The finding that flesh had been cut from the bones appeared to confirm the accusation.
-However, Greely and the surviving crew denied knowledge of cannibalism, and it was surmised some members were trapping sea-lice for food and needed meat for bait.
+However, Greely and the surviving crew denied knowledge of cannibalism.
+Brainard and Rice had devised a method of netting sea-lice for food, and Greely surmised that if flesh had been cut from the bodies of the dead, some group members who died before being rescued needed bait, so they cut into the bodies of those who had previously died.